bbgit/bbgit.github.io/README.md

-### Conditions as of August 9, 2025 at 5:00:43 PM CDT
+### Conditions as of August 9, 2025 at 5:06:04 PM CDT

 Temperature: 84.10 &deg;F

 Feels like: 84.10 &deg;F

-Humidity: 78%
+Humidity: 75%

-Wind Direction: W
+Wind Direction: N

 Windspeed: 0.0 mph